-The strong market in February persisted into early March, but is now showing nascent signs of slowing.
+As expected, the first signs of a market slowdown which were visible in March have developed into a negative price movement for April, with the predicted turning point happening around Easter.
 Concerns about future stock shortages are continuing to ease for many, with the increased new and used car supply still expected to be matched with core demand from 'needs purchasers'.
 The ongoing cost-of-living squeeze is likely to continue to make itself felt for several more months, but many customers are buying out of necessity and the economic situation impacts on what they buy and not whether they make a purchase.

-Even in months where values have reduced at 36/60 during the past eleven months, those decreases have generally been better than expected for the time of year and remain significantly better than the normal expectation - quite remarkable in the circumstances.
+Even in months where values have reduced at 36/60 during the past twelve months, those decreases have generally been better than expected for the time of year and remain significantly better than the normal expectation - quite remarkable in the circumstances.
+The April movement into May book of -0.9% again compares favourably with a typical movement of -1.5% or more.
 Retail prices for some used cars remain priced above cost new and there are still a small number of cases where the trade value significantly exceeds list price.

 We expect the re-pricing of aged stock to continue and growth in demand to be limited by the cost-of-living squeeze.
-It is currently very difficult to determine where the market will be in 12 months' time, due to the increases in used car volume being delayed to such an extent that they start to merge into the period of reduced supply from lower new car registrations through the pandemic - we are now three years on from the first UK impacts of Covid-19.
+It is currently very difficult to determine where the market will be in 12 months' time, due to the increases in used car volume being delayed to such an extent that they start to merge into the period of reduced supply from lower new car registrations through the pandemic - we are now more than three years on from the first UK impacts of Covid-19.